 - Have trained anti-bullying ambassadors for the school. - Have dedicated 'anti-bullying weeks' each year. - Involve all members of the school community in supporting the bullying policy through assemblies, the AROE curriculum and tutor time activities. - All pupils and parents / carers are required to sign the 'Code of Conduct' before joining the school.
-This states that: "It is expected that pupils will not be involved in any kind of bullying". - Keep detailed records of reported incidents of serious and repetitive bullying. - Encourage victims to report situations where they need support to help stop the bullying behaviour and use the support systems available in school such as learning support, peer mentors, form tutors and year teams. - Ensure that management styles encourage an appropriate school ethos. - Ensure that staffs act as good role models. - Identify and support at an early stage those individuals who may be particularly vulnerable to bullying. - Staff to be on duty around the grounds and premises before and after school during break and lunchtimes. - Liaise with junior schools to identify potential victims and bullies before they join the school in Year 7. - Promote and remove the stigma associated with mental health.
+This states that: "It is expected that pupils will not be involved in any kind of bullying". - Keep detailed records of reported incidents of serious and repetitive bullying. - Encourage victims to report situations where they need support to help stop the bullying behaviour and use the support systems available in school such as learning support, peer mentors, form tutors and year teams. - Ensure that management styles encourage an appropriate school ethos. - Ensure that staffs act as good role models. - Identify and support at an early stage those individuals who may be particularly vulnerable to bullying. - Staff to be on duty around the grounds and premises before and after school during break and lunchtimes. - Liaise with primary schools to identify potential pupils that may be at risk of experiencing/perpetrating bullying behaviours before they join the school in Year 7. - Promote and remove the stigma associated with mental health.